Home » WaterRower Natural Rowing Machine Review

 The handle is durable and light because it’s made of aluminum.
 Its tear-drop shape makes it easy to grip and also minimizes any development of wrist problems such as tendonitis because it virtually eliminates any wrist torque.

-The foot-board has heel rests at the bottom and uses nylon straps to secure the user’s feet in place.
+The footboard has heel rests at the bottom and uses nylon straps to secure the user’s feet in place.
 It can accommodate practically any shoe size (big or small) and it takes seconds to change footrest sizes.

 Comfort Complaints

-A few users mentioned that it’s difficult to get on and get off of the WaterRower Natural Rowing Machine because it sits low to the ground.
 The issue is minor and users suggested having a chair right next to the WaterRower to assist you if you have difficulty getting to the seat.

-A few users complained that the nylon straps used to secure your feet in place would loosen up a bit in the middle of their workout.
+Some complain that the nylon straps used to secure your feet in place would loosen up a bit in the middle of their workout.
 Others mentioned that it’s nearly impossible to row without any shoes on because the heel rests are rough and will hurt the heels of your feet.

 This is not good for people that like to row barefoot, but I’m sure there are ways around this issue such as adding padding of some sort to the base of the heel rests or wearing socks.